-This hearty lentil stew is perfect for these last few of the year of you can wait and make it as a traditional New Years dish.
-It’s thick and satisfying with warm, earthy flavors, drizzled with a bit of olive oil and a splash of balsamic vinegar for balance.
+This hearty lentil stew is perfect for these last few of the year or you can wait and make it as a traditional New Years dish.
+It’s hearty and satisfying with warm, earthy flavors, drizzled with a bit of olive oil and a splash of balsamic vinegar for balance.
 A high protein vegan dish.

 All around the world, lentils and legumes are traditionally eaten to ring in the New Year, in hopes of wealth and prosperity for the year ahead.
 Lentils green color and seed like appearance resembles coins that swell when cooked so they are consumed with financial rewards in mind.

 In Italy it’s customary to eat cotechino con lenticchie or sausages and green lentils, just after midnight.
 Germans also partner legumes and pork, usually lentils with sausage.
 In Brazil, the first meal of the New Year is usually lentil soup or lentils and rice.

 Cooked greens, including cabbage, collards, kale, and chard, are consumed at New Year’s in different countries for a simple reason — their green leaves look like folded money, and are thus symbolic of economic fortune.

 The Danish eat stewed kale sprinkled with sugar and cinnamon.

 In the southern United States, collards are the green of choice.
 It’s widely believed that the more greens one eats the larger one’s fortune next year.

 This is an easy one pot dish of root vegetables with celery, carrots, onions and kale (or other hearty greens) simmered in vegetable or chicken broth with nutty French lentils.